As photographer & picture editor I demonstrate how to choose the right picture

 A good photographer is constantly assessing the differences between his colour and his black and white photography.
 This issue also concerned Ansel Adams, as well as many photographers working today.
 “Colour photography usually takes advantage of the obvious,” wrote Adams.
 Black-and-white photography fares better, as its inherent abstraction takes the viewer out of the morass of manifest appearance and encourages inspection of shapes, textures, and qualities of light.
 When reviewing your photos with your picture editor hat on you must also have access to important ideas, questions, and debates about photography to be a good editor.

-The photographer’s input, however, is essential to good journalism.
 The eye-witness to a story should be included.
 How can all the non-visual information he or she has collected be ignored?
 At some magazines photographers are part of the editing and layout process.
 New digital technologies have meant that photographers are getting more involved in the editing act.
 For some time now great news articles have been referred to as “literature under pressure.”
 Is it true now to say that great news and journalistic photographs rate being called “art under pressure?”

 Broadly, the dual roles of photographer and being one’s own image editor is autobiographical